-Veterinary technician graduates and future registered veterinary technicians/technologists (RVT) in Canada can find employment in different areas, such as private practices, research laboratories, zoos, the government, meat and dairy industry and wildlife rehabilitation.
+Veterinary nurses and technicians in Canada and future registered veterinary technicians/technologists (RVT) can find employment in different areas, such as private practices, research laboratories, zoos, the government, meat and dairy industry and wildlife rehabilitation.

 After getting employed, registered vet technicians work under veterinarian supervision and use their practical and theoretical skills to implement gold standard veterinary care in the everyday activities.
 These activities depending of field of employment include: processing and obtaining radiographs and ultrasound, administration of medications and providing treatment prescribed by a vet, anesthetic delivery, anesthetic monitoring, surgical preparation and assistance, practice administration, hospital management and client relations, emergency and first aid, exotic animal medicine, microbiology and immunology, public education, laboratory work etc.

 The approximate number of veterinary technicians in Canada is 13.000.
 In 2016 the full-time average hourly wage for vet technicians in Canada was $25.65.
 The corresponding annual average wage is approximately $50.000.

 Of course, the wage is highly dependent on location.
 According to the statistics, veterinary technicians working in the province of Alberta earn the highest hourly median – $21.50 and the lowest incomes are noted in Brunswick – $14.42 per hour.
 The best possible vet tech position can earn you up to $42 in Toronto, Ontario but that’s a rarity, as the average hourly median in the province is around $17.

 The majority of RVTs in Canada work full-time.
 The estimated percentage is around 83% of the workers which is by 2% higher of the national average for all occupations in Canada.
 The National Household Survey conducted in 2011 stated that the 92% of all veterinary technicians in Canada are women while the national average of women working is 48%.